rafaelgandi/famd/README.md

 	* navigator.mod - Used to access the methods/properties of a famd module

 ### navigator.require

-	This method takes 2 parameters the second being optional.
-The first parameter is the complete path to the javascript file to load.
-The second optional parameter is the callback to call when the script file is loaded.
+	<p>This method takes 2 parameters the second being optional.
+The first parameter is the complete path to the javascript
+	file to load.
+The second optional parameter is the callback to call when the script file is loaded.</p>

-	This is usually called above any famd module definition.
+	<p>This is usually called above any famd module definition.
 This loads a script only once.
-Same concept as the php function "require_once".
-Internally uses jQuery's getScript() method.
+Same concept as the php function
+	"require_once".
+Internally uses jQuery's getScript() method.</p>

 ```JavaScript
 navigator.require('Mod.mod1.js');